Vossbarg

 Vossbarg (also spelled Voßbarg) is a row village in East Frisia, Germany.
 It is a Moorland colony consisting mostly of pasture land and is predominantly an agricultural area.

 History

-After the reclamation edict of the king Frederick II of Prussia in East Frisia many new settlements were created to secure a place for the increasing population area.
+After the reclamation edict of King Frederick II of Prussia, many new settlements were created in East Frisia.

-In 1780, after two years of debate for rights to the land, the measurement for the first piece of land, 3 Diemat (about 1.5 hectares) was awarded to Rencke Janssen.
+In 1780, after two years of debate for rights to the land, the first piece of land, 3 Diemat (about 1.5 hectares) in area, was awarded to Rencke Janssen.
 Following him were other settlers Claas Janssen, Otto Christoffers, January Focken and Harm Habben.
 Vossbarg initially belonged Strackholt, a town to the west, but few years later, in 1787, Vossbarg emerged as an independent municipality.